Skip to content

 This guide provides comprehensive information about the Verification of a Payee (VoP) feature, including key concepts and the required API endpoints to integrate it into your banking solution.

-Verification of a Payee (VoP) is an account name-checking service designed to enhance customer confidence when initiating SEPA Credit Transfers (SCT) or SEPA Instant Credit Transfers (SCT Instant).
-VoP helps reduce fraud and misdirected payments by verifying that the recipient’s name and IBAN match.
-It is mandated by the European Payments Council (EPC) and follows the standards outlined in the Verification of a Payee Rulebook.
-VoP is mandatory for all:
+Verification of Payee (VoP) is an account name-checking service designed to enhance customer confidence when initiating SEPA Credit Transfers (SCT) or SEPA Instant Credit Transfers (SCT Inst).
+VoP helps reduce authorized push payment (APP) fraud and misdirected payments by verifying that the recipient's name and IBAN match before execution.

 How It Works